 Fieldwork is an integral and essential component of the BSW degree curriculum.
-Field coordinators are college or university social work faculty members with MSW degrees and a minimum of two years of work experience.
 BSW students must complete a minimum of 400 supervised hours of field experience in order to complete the program requirement.

 Getting Started with Fieldwork

-- Students must have satisfactorily completed or anticipate completion of SOWK 200, 201, 301, 305, and 390 prior to the fall of their senior year in order to participate in the application process for the internship.
-Ordinarily, the one-year internship is designed as a two-semester (SOWK 330 and SOWK 340), two full days each week, 480 hours.
+- Students must have satisfactorily completed or anticipate completion of SOWK 200, 201 or 307, 305, 370, and 350 prior to the fall of their senior year in order to participate in the application process for the internship.
+Ordinarily, the one-year internship is designed as a two-semester (SOWK 330 and SOWK 340), two full days each week, 400 hours.

-SOWK 330 (240 hours experience—4 credit hours) is the BSW student's first formal fieldwork experience taken in the senior year.
-An application form found on Internship Forms is the first step in this important process.
-The student will share their background, experiences and areas of interest; however, the internship itself may not necessarily be located in the student's area of interest.
+SOWK 330 (200 hours experience—3.5 credit hours) is the BSW student's first formal fieldwork experience taken in the senior year.
+An application form found on SONIA, the School of Social Work's internship platform, is the first step in this important process.
+The students will share their background, experiences and areas of interest; however, the internship itself may not necessarily be located in the student's area of interest.
 Internships are highly competitive as students may be competing against other Loyola students as well as students from other programs and/or universities.

-Information about the internship application process, requirements and deadlines are noted in BSW internship application.
+Information about the internship application process, requirements and deadlines are noted in the BSW internship application.

-SOWK 340 (240 hours experience—4 credit hours) is the second half of the BSW fieldwork experience.
-This experience is usually a continuation of the SOWK 330 internship, but occasionally circumstances require a different setting.
-If such a situation arises, the student will work closely with the Internship Coordinator to secure a new internship.
+SOWK 340 (200 hours experience—3.5 credit hours) is the second half of the BSW fieldwork experience.
+This experience is a continuation of the SOWK 330 internship.